 Located on the eastern side of the village along the Route 419 Scenic Byway, the Brendle Museum is across the street from HSI’s Gemberling-Rex House Museum.
 The Brendle Museum is named for Thomas R. Brendle who was a local resident and leader in the preservation of Pennsylvania German folklore at the time.
 The museum displays a wide variety of cultural artifacts.
 The lower level hosts events including lectures, classes, and individual and group artisan shows.

-Across the street from the Brendle Museum along the Route 419 Scenic Byway, the bright gold painted Gemberling-Rex House was once a vibrant 18th century tavern serving thirsty villagers and travelers.
+Across the street from the Brendle Museum along the Route 419 Scenic Byway is another site listed on the Historic Register.
+The bright gold Gemberling-Rex House was once a vibrant 18th century tavern serving thirsty villagers and travelers.
 Original features include a bar cage, a Franklin fireplace, and unique kitchen wall stenciling.
 The first floor has been restored beautifully, however the second floor is not and is unavailable for tours.
 The museum hosts a special Colonial Tavern Lunch each December, complete with period-dress servers, cider, traditional fare, and all the charm (or lack there of!) that early tavern staff could offer their guests.
 A memorable event.